hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-packages-docker.md

   ```bash
   make start-interop CHAINCODE_NAME=<chaincode-name>
   ```
-- (_Note_: If you do not wish to test Fabric-Fabric interoperation, you can choose to install only one of the two networks along with its interoperation chaincode.
+- (_Note_: If you do not wish to test Fabric-Fabric interoperation, you can choose to launch only one of the two networks along with its interoperation chaincode.
 For `network1`, run `make start-interop-network1`, and for `network2`, run `make start-interop-network2`.)

 For more information, refer to the associated [README](https://github.com/hyperledger-labs/weaver-dlt-interoperability/tree/master/tests/network-setups/fabric/dev).